solygambas/mlops-projects/README.md

 | **Course** | [Build and Optimize Data Warehouses with BigQuery](https://www.cloudskillsboost.google/course_templates/624)                    | Transform your data warehouse with BigQuery, covering joins, unions, table partitioning, and working with JSON, arrays, and structs.                   |
 | **Course** | [Foundational Data, ML, and AI Tasks in Google Cloud](https://www.cloudskillsboost.google/course_templates/631)                 | Explore basic features of Google Cloud's machine learning and AI technologies, covering BigQuery, Cloud Speech AI, Dataflow, Dataproc, and more.       |
 | **Course** | [Vector Search and Embeddings](https://www.cloudskillsboost.google/course_templates/939)                                        | Learn about Vertex AI Vector Search and how to build search applications with large language model (LLM) APIs for embeddings.                          |

-## Get Inspired

-Check out our [**collection of articles**](https://www.onbusinessplan.com/) for those beginning their MLOps journey.
-Find tips, tricks, and motivational content to keep you engaged and motivated throughout your learning process.

 ## Acknowledgments